 Can You Use Vinegar to Repel Bed Bugs?

 Undoubtedly, while a strongly acidic vinegar has the potential to kill bed bugs upon initial contact, it’s also a versatile household item that can effectively repel bed bugs.
-However, while vinegar proves to be an efficient solution against bed bug problems, experts tell us that it’s not a one-stop solution for a 100% full-blown infestation.

 No matter how potent, vinegar cannot repel an entire infestation of bed bugs from your household.
 At times, vinegar may even push these tiny insects further into hiding.
-But the best way to go around repelling bed bugs is by soaking the infested areas with a long-lasting and terrible vinegar smell.

 What Kind of Vinegar Is Good for Killing Bed Bugs?

 As mentioned earlier, the percentage of acetic acid in the vinegar you are using is the best way of determining whether the solution can efficiently destroy and kill bed bugs.
-Apple cider vinegar, one of the most popular home remedies, according to homeowners, contains around 5% to 6% of acetic acid.
+Apple cider vinegar, one of the most popular home remedies, according to homeowners, contains around 5% to 6% acetic acid.

-However, suppose you’re opting for this solution.
-In that case, you might need to use an enormous amount of apple cider vinegar.
-Still, this solution might cost you more money than other types of vinegar.
 So, if you’re eyeing a cheaper alternative that works effectively, white vinegar is the best option for killing bed bugs on contact.
 It is a potent kind of vinegar that can immediately eradicate bed bugs when they come together.

 How to Use Vinegar to Kill Bed Bugs?